Autotomy: Reptiles and amphibians

-Some lizards, salamanders and tuatara when caught by the tail will shed part of it in attempting to escape.
+Some lizards, salamanders, snakes, and tuatara when caught by the tail will shed part of it in attempting to escape.
 In many species the detached tail will continue to wriggle, creating a deceptive sense of continued struggle, and distracting the predator's attention from the fleeing prey animal.
 In addition, many species of lizards, such as Plestiodon fasciatus, Cordylosaurus subtessellatus, Holaspis guentheri, Phelsuma barbouri, and Ameiva wetmorei, have elaborately colored blue tails which have been shown to divert predatory attacks toward the tail and away from the body and head.
 Depending upon the species, the animal may be able to partially regenerate its tail, typically over a period of weeks or months.
 Though functional, the new tail section often is shorter and will contain cartilage rather than regenerated vertebrae of bone, and in color and texture the skin of the regenerated organ generally differs distinctly from its original appearance.
 However, some salamanders can regenerate a morphologically complete and identical tail.
-Some reptiles, such as the Western fence lizard, develop split or branched tails after autotomy.
+Some reptiles, such as the western fence lizard, develop split or branched tails after autotomy.